canonical/ubuntu-pro-docs/landscape.rst

 For customers running Landscape version 23.03 or newer, and landscape-client version 23.02 or newer on Ubuntu 24.04 LTS instances, use this method to license your Landscape server:

-1. Ensure the Pro client is :ref:`installed and attached to your Pro token <attach>` on the system you wish to register to Landscape.
+1. Ensure the Pro client is :ref:`installed and attached to your Pro token <pro-client:attach>` on the system you wish to register to Landscape.
-2. Then :ref:`enable Landscape <manage-landscape>` to initiate the registration process.
+2. Then :ref:`enable Landscape <pro-client:manage-landscape>` to initiate the registration process.
 3. Landscape will detect your Pro entitlement via the Pro token and create a licence for your machine.

 **License.txt file method**